Trails

 Rob’s Trail begins at the base of the Sun Peak neighborhood near Canyons Resort area.
 This perfectly forested trail gains elevation, but is comfortable as a moderate hike.
 There’s plenty of parking at this trailhead, which makes it a great choice.

-Relatively new to the Park City Mountain area, the Armstrong Trail begins at the Silver Star chair lift.
-The beauty of this one is unparalleled.
+Check out Armstrong Trail that begins at the Silver Star chair lift.
+The beauty of this one is unparalleled, and as a perk to hikers there is no downhill mountain biking allowed (uphill only) so you can relax without worrying someone will come flying around a turn towards you.
 Initially, you’ll get views of Park City as you being the climb.
 The trail flattens out a bit after that and is enveloped in a canopy of trees.
 Because it’s covered, it’s less likely to be dusty or hot during the peak of summer.
 About a mile up, you’ll pass a Park City Mountain ski lift.
 The trail is limited to uphill bike traffic only, which makes it a safe bet for hikers.
 This is a moderate trail; expect to gain some elevation.

 Difficult